 - I added almond extract.

-- Finally, I brushed melted butter on the tops of the cooked cookies to help adhere the sugar and pistachios to them.
+- Finally, I brushed melted butter on the tops of the cooked cookies to help the sugar and pistachios adhere.

 - Optionally, if you want a festive look, add a few drops of gel food coloring to the dough to tint it green.
 I did not add it to the cookies in these pictures, even though the lighting made the dough appear light green.